 The Faculty of Architecture / Architecture

-- - Knowledge of the architectural means to manage the relationship between human been, building and environment in masonry and concrete construction; the ability to use them in sustainable architecture design.
+- Understanding of the architectural instruments to manage the relationship between human been, building and environment, in masonry and concrete construction; the ability to use them in sustainable architecture design.

 - Knowledge of the expressive potential of masonry and concrete in architecture.